-Currently only 6% of the 7380 NHS dental practices in England and the Isle of Wight are accepting new NHS patients.
+Currently only 6% of the 7339 NHS dental practices in England and the Isle of Wight have enough funding and capacity to accept new NHS patients.
 This is partly due to the affects of COVID-19, but mostly due to the way NHS dentistry is funded.

 Lets make a change.
 If we all work together we can improve local access to NHS dentistry.

 The problem with access and NHS dentistry

-The government is aware that the current NHS dental service does not meet demand, but it purposely limits NHS dentistry.
+The government is aware that the current NHS dental service does not meet demand, but NHS dentistry is limited by design so that the government can limit spending.
 It limits the number of contracts available for NHS dentists.
 It then limits the number of courses of treatment for which NHS dentists can receive funding.

 This means NHS dentists are not able to respond to public demand by seeing more patients, hiring more dentists or opening new NHS dental practices where they are needed.

-Limiting NHS dentistry helps the government to limit spending, but results in a two tier system.
+The current limits set on NHS dentistry result in a two tier system.
 Those who can afford to pay for private dentistry can access a dentist more easily.
 While people on low and middle incomes often struggle to access routine and emergency dental care.
+It would seem that equal and easy access to quality NHS dentistry is simply not a priority for the government.

 Political party policies on NHS dentistry

-Labour have promised free NHS dental checkups to all, but not free dental treatment.
+Labour promise free NHS dental checkups to all but not free dental treatment.

-The Green Party have promised free access to NHS dentists and hygienists, as well as a reduction in the consumption of high sugar content foods and drinks.
+The Green Party promise free access to NHS dentists and hygienists, as well as a reduction in the consumption of high sugar content foods and drinks.

 Neither Labour nor the Greens have explained how a limited number of NHS dental contracts and funding could deliver more NHS dentistry.

-Meanwhile the Liberal Democrats promise a workforce strategy to train and retain more NHS dentists, but provide no explanation on how increasing the number of dentists would overcome the limits to dental contracts.
+Meanwhile the Liberal Democrats promise a workforce strategy to train and retain more NHS dentists, but provide no explanation on how increasing the number of dentists would overcome the limits to dental contracts and funding.